duncankmckinnon/openinference_frameworks/README.md

 ## Configuration

-The agent is configured to use OpenAI.
+The agent is configured to use LangGraph with LangChain and OpenAI as the underlying LLM provider.
 This is controlled through environment variables in your `.env` file.
-If you're comfortable editing the provider and docker-compose, you can switch these variables to whatever the agent requires to run (these are for the default provider - OpenAI).
 The phoenix collector and fastapi endpoint will be fixed when running locally.

-### For OpenAI (Default)
+### Environment Variables
 ```env
 OPENAI_API_KEY="your-openai-api-key"
 OPENAI_MODEL="gpt-4"